 You could spray the Tyvek with UV Proof, but this may be incompatible with later treatment with a silicone coating.
 I don't think either are needed except around glued regions.
 Further testing in rain required.
 For this reason I am not about to rely on it as a primary shelter.

-The 2 designs of Tyvek shade tarp have worked a treat on several trips now.
+The 2 designs of Tyvek shade tarp have worked a treat on several high summer trips now.

 Tyvek works great as a groundsheet and is a very effective sun shade!
-Forget silnylon tarps for shade.
+Forget silnylon tarps for shade and cooling effect.
 The stiffer HomeWrap is a more bulky to pack so I fold and roll it into a "folded tent pole" sized package for easier access in and out of the pack.
 It can flap and make a noise if the wind picks up a corner.
 Big questions are: will the glue in the hems weaken with a thorough soaking after several hours of rain and will the grommets hold over time if used as a tarp?
-I have washed this tarp by hand and the PVA glue held, but a few small sections needed a reglue in any case.
 Grommets probably need 4 layers of reinforcing substrate for sustained drubbings in 25kmh gusts, but I have had no failures yet where the grommets were on the hems.
 I think a severe windy storm, i.e. sustained over 35kmh winds, could total some of the grommets.
-The small hex tarp has been out for over 10 days as a sun shade and is holding up well.
+The small hex tarp has been out for over 10 days as an alpine sun shade and is holding up well.
 I am surprised with the result of PVA gluing of polyethylene.
 If I am expecting rain rather than sun I would take a lighter silnylon tarp for cooking under.

 |Camped in high saddle and set up for chilling out in unstable weather.
 Note the high opacity of the Tyvek.|